Documentation/Orra Press

 1. Header

 Spans the top of the window.
-Contains the plugin title; the global BYP (bypass) button; four A / B / C / D comparison snapshots with the STORE button; the factory-and-user preset menu; the SAVE button; the preset LIBRARY button; the UI scale selector (100–200%); and the ? tips toggle on the far right.
+Contains the plugin title; the global BYP (bypass) button; the LIVE togglev1.1.0 (zero-latency tracking mode); four A / B / C / D comparison snapshots with the RESET button; the factory-and-user preset menu; the SAVE button; the preset LIBRARY button; the UI scale selector (100–200%); and the ? tips toggle on the far right.

 2. Chain Strip

-Six cards laid out left-to-right — one per slot.
-Each card shows the slot's current module type (a dropdown), an enable checkbox, a pair of < / > arrow buttons that move the slot earlier or later in the signal chain, and a live read-out of gain reduction plus stereo correlation.
-A coloured left stripe indicates the type-accent colour of whatever engine is loaded.
-Click anywhere on a card's body to select it — the controls panel below updates to show that slot's parameters.
+Six cards laid out left-to-right - one per slot.
+Each card shows the slot's current module type (a dropdown), an enable checkbox, a pair of < / > arrow buttons that move the slot earlier or later in the signal chain, a PRESET control for saving and recalling that module's own presets,v1.1.0 and a live read-out of gain reduction plus stereo correlation.
+A colored left stripe indicates the type-accent color of whatever engine is loaded.
+Click anywhere on a card's body to select it - the controls panel below updates to show that slot's parameters.

 3. Controls Panel + Analyzer

 The wide middle region splits into two: the left side holds the selected slot's parameter knobs (grouped into rows), the right side holds the analyzer for that slot.
-Above the knobs sits the SIDECHAIN source dropdown (Off / External / Link 1–36) and a small live GR read-out in dB.
-The analyzer has its own tab strip at the top — tabs vary by module type:
+Above the knobs sits the SIDECHAIN source picker (Off / External / numbered Link channels / live Link tracks by name), a LISTEN button with a source level meter beside it,v1.1.0 and a small live GR read-out in dB.
+The analyzer has its own tab strip at the top - tabs vary by module type:

 ClassicScope (envelope waveform) · Meters (transfer-curve plot + GR + I/O)